MIDDLE SCHOOL ADMISSIONS

 Our Middle School is comprised of 24 Seventh grade students and 24 Eighth grade students, 4 core faculty, and 7 adjunct faculty.
 Because our Seventh grade class is larger than our Sixth grade class, each year we are able to welcome students from all over Santa Fe to come experience the dynamic and transformative education at Arts & Sciences.

 If you have questions at any time about the admissions process, please contact our Director of Admissions Elisa Boyles at 505-438-8585 or by email at email@example.com.
-You can apply online, request an Admissions Packet to be mailed to you, or download the application as a PDF.
+You can apply online, request an Admissions Packet to be mailed to you, or download the application to print.

 Why Our Middle School?